weidotwisc/10714/hw3_README.md

-python3 -m pytest -v -k "getitem and cpu and not compact" python3 -m pytest -v -k "compact and cpu" python3 -m pytest -v -k "setitem and cpu"
+python3 -m pytest -v -k "getitem and cpu and not compact" python3 -m pytest -v -k "compact and cpu" python3 -m pytest -v -k "setitem and cpu" python3 -m pytest -v -k "(ewise_fn or ewise_max or log or exp or tanh or (scalar and not setitem)) and cpu"
 ```